dggluz/fp-101/exercises.md

 ## `multiply`

 Define `multiply/2` which return the product of its arguments.
 Use recursivity as a sum of `x`, `y` times (suppose the arguments are called `x` and `y`).
-Assume only positive integers parameters.
+Assume only positive integer parameters.

 ## `divide`

 Define `divide/2` using recursivity.
-Assume only positive integers parameters.
+Assume only positive integer parameters.

 ## `mod`

 Define `mod/2` which returns the _modulus_ of a division, using recursivity.
-Assume only positive integers parameters.
+Assume only positive integer parameters.

+## `pow`

+Define `pow/2` which implements the potence mathematical operation.
+Use recursivity and assume only integer positive parameters.